Home Members Science Telescopes & Instrumentation Join Us!

 About

-I am a first-year Ph.D. student in Astronomy and Astrophysics at Steward Observatory, University of Arizona.
-I graduated with a B.A. in Astrophysics and Physics from Harvard University in 2023, where I worked with the Berger Cosmic Transients Lab on the optical study of Type I superluminous supernovae and UV analysis of their host galaxies, as well as applying machine learning techniques in preparation for the Vera C. Rubin Observatory Legacy Survey of Space and Time.
+I graduated with a B.A. in Astrophysics and Physics from Harvard University in 2023, where I worked with the Berger Cosmic Transients Lab on optical studies of Type I superluminous supernovae and UV analysis of their host galaxies, as well as applying machine learning techniques in preparation for the Vera C. Rubin Observatory Legacy Survey of Space and Time.

 I am originally from Queens, New York, but spent most of my childhood in Taiwan.
 In my spare time, I like to play volleyball, do yoga, and recently I’ve been trying to learn how to crochet.